Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Where do young professionals prefer to rent in Mexico right now?

-The top three neighborhoods where young professionals prefer to rent in Mexico are Roma Norte and Condesa in Mexico City, Americana in Guadalajara, and San Pedro (more accessible zones) or Obispado in Monterrey.
+The top neighborhoods for young professionals renting in Mexico right now are Roma Norte, Condesa, and Juárez in Mexico City, followed by Americana in Guadalajara and Centro or Obispado in Monterrey.

 By the way, you will find a detailed tenant analysis in our property pack covering the real estate market in Mexico.